 The following problems may require you to file a waiver.
 We have lengthy experience in filing waivers.

 - You were previously ordered deported from the U.S.

 Renewing Your Green Card

 Green cards expire, usually every ten years.
 Your permanent resident status does not expire, but the card is your proof that you are a permanent resident.
 Whenever you need to prove that you are a permanent resident, you need a valid, unexpired green card.
 For example, you need it when traveling and returning to the United States.

-If you need to apply for a green card or are facing a hearing in immigration court after a green card application was rejected, contact Hill & Piibe to talk to an immigration attorney.
+If you need to apply for a green card or are facing problems with a faulty application, contact Hill & Piibe to talk to an immigration attorney.